alexwkleung/Continuity/README.md

 4. The generated resume PDF (`resume.pdf`) will be located in the `src/client/output-pdf` directory.

 5. If you want to preview the HTML version of the resume, you can run the following scripts to open the server.
-Alternatively, you can just open `resume.html` located in the `src/client/output-html` directory if you don't want to use the server.
+Alternatively, you can directly open `resume.html` located in the `src/client/output-html` directory if you don't want to use the server.

 ```bash
 # run one of these scripts first